Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: Structural instabilities in compounds

 A detailed study of this case is presented in, e.g., Ref.~\cite{Christensen2021Theory}.
 The main conclusions are that two phases dominate the phase diagram.
 These are a 3F+3L phase, in which all components of $\mathbf{F}$ and $\mathbf{L}$ condense, and a 1F+2L phase in which a single component of $\mathbf{F}$ and two components of $\mathbf{L}$ condense.
 In the former case, the space group remains $R\bar{3}m$ although the unit cell is doubled along all directions, while in the latter case, the order breaks rotational symmetry resulting in the space group $C2/m$ while also doubling the unit cell in all directions.
 These results are summarized in Table~\ref{tab:subgroups}.
 The phenomenology of the $R\bar{3}m$ space group exhibits a large variety of possible structural transitions which can occur as a result of a single unstable mode.

 In case (ii), where the order parameter at F transforms as either $F_1^-$, $F_2^+$, or $F_2^-$, the free energy is simpler as trilinear terms are not allowed.
 We find

 and

 In this case, single components of the F order parameter can condense even in the absence of fine-tuning.
 However, since the trilinear terms are absent, whether or not states at F and L will coexist depend on specific details and must be decided on a case-by-case basis.
 This is in contrast to case (i), where the trilinear terms favor coexistence between the orders.
+Case (ii) is relevant, e.g., for hole-doped or pressurized \PdSnSe{} discussed in Sec.~\ref{sec:unstable_compounds}.
+This compound has a low-lying $F_{2}^+$ mode while an $L_1^+$ mode becomes unstable.